Methodology

 Attribution

-This website, the high throughput AF-M folding pipeline, and the structure analysis piplines were created by Ernst Schmid in consultation with Johannes Walter.
+This website and SPOC were created by Ernst Schmid in consultation with Johannes Walter.

 - Mirdita M, Schutze K, Moriwaki Y, Heo L, Ovchinnikov S and Steinegger M. ColabFold: Making protein folding accessible to all.
 Nature Methods (2022) doi: 10.1038/s41592-022-01488-1